 , the data sharing rules urgently need to be clarified.

 The seminar on 27 April 2017 continued the discussion and addressed the issues outlined above, as well as highlighted:

 - the impact of the GDPR on research and technology based organizations and how the scientific community can prepare for GDPR compliance, with a special focus on developing the code(s) of conduct;

 - how the European Cloud Initiative will deal with GDPR provisions and how will data protection be accommodated in the European Open Science Cloud governance;

 - whether the GDPR will help or hinder the advancement of health and medical research and what are the specific issues for using personal data for health-related research;

 - the global dimension of collaborative R&D in the new data protection environment.

-The draft agenda is available in the "Downloads" section below.
+The final agenda, the speakers' bios, the presentations, and the draft seminar report are available in the "Downloads" section below.